 We are non-partisan, we raise no money and are all volunteers.
 Who are our “members”?
 Anyone who hears our message, who will take the time to educate themselves about the issue at hand and will actively participate in the democratic process to help effect positive change in important public policy.
 Mahalo for supporting our work through the years. — Scott Foster, Co-Founder & Communications Director.

 To say that Hawai`i voters are fed up with the cronyism, nepotism and the disgusting “veil of secrecy” enveloping our local democratic processes and the resulting legislative failures of many of Hawaii’s elected officials would be a great understatement.
-A growing number of politically astute residents and community groups are organizing politically as rarely seen.
+In 2018, a growing number of politically-astute residents and community groups are organizing politically as rarely seen.